vmware-archive/nsxraml/md-version/nsxvapi.md

 on/off rule optimization.
 * **tcpStrictOption** determines whether or not to drop an established TCP connection when the firewall does not see the initial three-way handshake.
 If set to true, the connection will be dropped.
+**Note**: starting in NSX 6.4.0 this setting in the global configuration is ignored. **tcpStrict** is instead configured at the section level.
+See "Working with Distributed Firewall Configuration" for more information.
 * **autoDraftDisabled** improves performances when making large numbers of changes to firewall rules.